FRosner/outpourings/local-path-cleaner/blog_post.md

 I found that deleting not only the PVC but also the pod reduces the time to recovery, as the managing controller will immediately recreate both the PVC and the pod in that case, triggering the scheduler and subsequently the local-path provisioner to get the pod onto a new node.
 Let's build the code step by step:

 First, we want to list all pending pods.
 We can use the `list_pod_for_all_namespaces` method with the field selector `status.phase=Pending` for that.
-Here we can also employ some namespace filtering to only consider pods in namespaces that match a given regular expression.
+Here we could also employ some namespace filtering to only consider pods in namespaces that match a given regular expression.

 ```python
 def get_pending_pods(v1: CoreV1Api):